saturnflyer/surrounded/README.md

 end
 ```

-What's happening in there is that when the `shove_it` method is called on the instance of `MyEnvironment`, the `employee` has the ability to refer to `boss` because it is in the same context, e.g. the same environment.
+What's happening in there is that when the `plan_weekend_work` method is called on the instance of `Employment`, the `employee` has the ability to refer to `boss` because it is in the same context, e.g. the same environment.

 The behavior defined in the `Employee` module assumes that it may access other objects in it's local environment.
 The `boss` object, for example, is never explicitly passed in as an argument.